 There are several ways to verify a tutor's qualifications.
 Many of us who tutor are retired teachers.
 The easiest way to verify a tutor's credentials is to contact a retired teacher's school human resource department.
 I was a full professor at College of Lake County for 23 years, and CLC's human resource department will verify my teaching position and years of experience.
 Tutors should also undergo background checks.
 In order to be listed with the Libertyville School District as a qualified tutor, I have passed the necessary state and federal background checks.
 Sometimes the best qualification is often simply word of mouth: I always encourage potential clients to talk with other parents about experiences they have had with tutors.

 What do tutors in this area typically charge?

-In Chicago and suburbs, qualified tutors usually charge from $45 to $60 per hour, depending on the subject and years of experience.
+In Chicago and suburbs, qualified tutors usually charge from $50 to $75 per hour, depending on the subject and years of experience.
 Often, you can find college students who will tutor for less.
 Licensed instructors and retired teachers with many years of teaching experience will generally charge higher rates.
 Experienced qualified tutors are in high demand and often have limited availability.
 As the old saying goes, "You get what you pay for."

 Do you offer any sort of discounts?

 I do not offer any discounted rates: I keep my prices low, especially when compared to other tutors with the same years of experience as I. Rather than offer a discount, I choose to offer many free services and guarantee the cost of your tutoring sessions will never increase.